If going to Hawaii is on your bucket list, you might be wondering what the least expensive Hawaiian island to visit is. The answer: Oahu.

 If only trips to paradise were free, right?
 Everyone knows traveling to Hawaii is not cheap.
 But that doesn’t deter people from visiting.
 In fact, travelers save up for months with the goal of visiting one or more of the islands.

-Oahu: The Least Expensive Hawaiian Island to Visit
+Which Hawaiian Island is the Cheapest to Visit

-Due to the abundance of hotels, activities, tours, and attractions, Oahu is the most affordable island for tourists to visit.
+Due to the abundance of hotels, activities, tours, and attractions, Oahu is the cheapest Hawaiian island to visit.
 Between the competitive prices and myriad of things to do, those looking for a budget vacation to Hawaii will find that Oahu is exactly what they’ve been searching for.

 Related Post: How to Plan a Budget Hawaii Vacation

-Even though Oahu is considered the least expensive Hawaiian island to visit, you still need to do your research.
+Even though Oahu is considered the cheapest island in Hawaii to visit, you still need to do your research.
 Price shopping for hotels, activities, and transportation ensures you find the lowest prices available.

 When scouring the Internet for affordable travel rates, keep these tips in mind:

 If you were debating renting a car while visiting Oahu, think again.
 Oahu’s public transportation is easy to use and inexpensive.